chickensmitten/aws-tutorial/readme.md

 ## Setup
 - It is good practice to create new IAM User and use that user's details instead of using the root details.
+- every created user is limited by their role and geography
 - Start with creating an IAM user, add to a group or given relevant permissions
 - install aws-sdk with `npm install aws-sdk` to install version 2